huddl.ai wants to bring more intelligence to online meetings – TechCrunch

 As the pandemic has shut down in-person meetings, and pushed us online, products like Zoom, Cisco WebEx, Google Meet and Microsoft Teams have become part of our daily lives.
-Into the fray jumps huddl.ai, a 3.5 year old startup from a serial entrepreneur, who wants to bring a dose of artificial intelligence to meeting technology.
+Into the fray jumps huddl.ai, a 3.5-year-old startup from a serial entrepreneur who wants to bring a dose of artificial intelligence to meeting technology.

 Company co-founder and CEO Krishna Yarlagadda says while these companies have introduced the video meeting concept, his startup has a vision of taking it further.
 “As we move forward.
 I think the next [era] is going to be about intelligence,” Yarlagadda told TechCrunch.

-That involves using AI tools to transcribe the meeting, pull out the salient points and help users understand what happened without pouring over notes to find the key information in a long session.
-“Primarily there’s a purpose for every meeting, or essentially we’re meeting for outcomes, and that’s where Hudl comes in,” he said.
+That involves using AI tools to transcribe the meeting, pull out the salient points and help users understand what happened without poring over notes to find the key information in a long session.
+“Primarily there’s a purpose for every meeting, or essentially we’re meeting for outcomes, and that’s where Huddl comes in,” he said.

 Yarlagadda said that current solutions simply give you a link to a cloud room and everyone involved clicks and enters.
 Huddl wants to bring some more structure to that whole process.
-“We’ve developed a very user centric architecture and also added a layer called meeting memory, which essentially captures the core aspects of the meeting — the agenda, action items and moments and then added search,” he explained.
+“We’ve developed a very user-centric architecture and also added a layer called meeting memory, which essentially captures the core aspects of the meeting — the agenda, action items and moments and then added search,” he explained.

-They call these meeting elements moments, and they involve capturing three key aspects of the meeting: the agenda and collaborative notes participants take during the meeting, screen captures the user takes using a built-in tool, and finally audio, which captures a recording of the meeting.
+They call these meeting elements moments, and they involve capturing three key aspects of the meeting: the agenda and collaborative notes participants take during the meeting, screen captures the user takes using a built-in tool and, finally, audio, which captures a recording of the meeting.
 Users can search across these elements to find the parts of the meeting that are most relevant to them.

-Further, it integrates with other enterprise applications like Slack or Salesforce to move items discussed during these meetings to applicable tools when it makes sense.
-“Essentially what we’re trying to do is create a five minute version of your 60 minute meeting that is stored in your memory and that becomes part of your search.
-Post meeting this content has a life, and through API’s and integrations, we can [share it with the right programs],” he said.
+Further, it integrates with other enterprise applications like Slack or Salesforce to move to applicable tools items discussed during these meetings when it makes sense.
+“Essentially what we’re trying to do is create a five-minute version of your 60-minute meeting that is stored in your memory and that becomes part of your search.
+Post-meeting this content has a life, and through APIs and integrations, we can [share it with the right programs],” he said.

 For instance, if it’s an action item in a sales meeting, it would go to Salesforce, and if it is a software bug in an engineering meeting, it could be shared with Jira.

 The company was started in 2017, and has raised $8.7 million in seed money to date.
-It has 50 employees, with 10 in the US and the others in India, and has plans to hire 15-20 additional people this year between the US and India offices.
+It has 50 employees, with 10 in the U.S. and the others in India, and has plans to hire 15-20 additional people this year between the U.S. and India offices.